prashant-kikani/prashant-kikani.github.io/_posts/2021-11-21-inflation.markdown

 So, we really need to ask this question to ourselves: are these all-time highs because everything is actually this much greater, or it's just distorted?

-It's really going to be interesting to see what happens in the future, so keep your pop-corn ready for this mega-show!
+It's really going to be interesting to see what happens in the future, so keep your popcorn ready for this mega-show!